Pauli1010/AllowMe/README.md

 ## Code of Conduct

-Everyone interacting in the AllowMeGem project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/allow_me_gem/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the AllowMe project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/allow_me/blob/main/CODE_OF_CONDUCT.md).